BolaWagdy/Cpp-Gui-Page/README.md

 # How can you run this program:

-1. Open visual studio installer and go to modifi
+1. Open visual studio installer and go to modifiy

 # How to change username & password ?